njustesen/botbowl/README.md

 # FFAI: Fantasy Football AI
 A highly-extensible modular AI framework for digital fantasy-football board-games.
-FFAI is still under development and is planned to be updated heavily within the next six months.
+FFAI is still under development and is planned to be updated heavily.

 ## Features
 * Rule implementation of the Living Rulebook 5 with the following limitations: